BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 :name: def-fir-filter
 :class: definition

-A filter with a finite impulse response, e.g. echos, is called *final impulse response (FIR)* filter.
+A filter with a finite impulse response, e.g. echoes, is called a *finite impulse response (FIR)* filter.
 All filters of the form

 \begin{equation}